Elizabeth is now a Major Gift Officer (Southeastern Region) for the College of LSA and lives in Washington, D.C.!

 Tina is a former LSA Bentley Scholar and a 2007 LSA graduate with a degree in Political Science and a minor in Economics.
 Her interests in immigration policy led her to the University of Michigan's Ford School of Public Policy where she is currently working on her Master's degree.
 As an undergraduate at LSA, Tina participated in the Michigan in Washington Program, studied abroad in Madrid and interned at the U.S. Embassy in Kiev, Ukraine.
 On campus, she valued her experience with the Europa Forum, where she helped organize conferences on issues of US-European interest.
 After her graduation from LSA, she started working with the College of Literature, Science, and the Arts Development, Marketing, and Communications team, where she developed and launched the College Connections Program.
 Most recently, Tina returned from a summer internship in Geneva, Switzerland, where she worked with the Refugee and Migrant Affairs Section at the U.S. Mission to United Nations.
 One day, Tina plans on becoming the future U.S. Ambassador to Albania.
 In the meantime, Tina vivaciously pursues her three loves: traveling, "bonding" (it's a philosophy!), and reading.

-Kathleen is 2010 LSA graduate and a former Phebe A.I.
+Kathleen is a 2010 LSA graduate and a former Phebe A.I.
 Howell LSA Scholarship recipient.
 She earned her Psychology B.S. in Brain, Behavior, and Cognitive Science.
 Although Kathleen grew up in Colorado, she dreamed of attending the University of Michigan for as far back as she can remember and would not trade her experience for anything in the world!
 Her interest in health and children drew her to join Dance Marathon, a student-run nonprofit organization that raises money for pediatric rehabilitation programs and improves the lives of children with disabilities.
 As a Development Summer Internship Program (D-SIP) participant, Kathleen worked in Neurology planning patient conferences.
 Her experiences with Dance Marathon and D-SIP combined with her love of the University sparked her interest in fundraising and alumni relations.
-She loves meeting U-M alumni and exchanging stories about experiences at U-M. She lives in Ann Arbor with her husband and college sweetheart, Tim, a U-M and LSA alumnus.
+She has been with the College Connections Program since July 2011 and now also manages the LSA Dean's Young Alumni Council (DYAC).
+Kathleen lives in Ann Arbor with her husband and fellow U-M and LSA alumnus, Tim.